saiducode/Ohmusic/Readme.md

 Es un buscador de recomendaciones musicales basado en género, subgénero, año de publicación y país.

 ## **MVP (DOM - CANVAS)**

-- Navbar con botones de Home, App y Join que redirigen a sus respectivas páginas
+The MVP covers the following:

+- Navbar with buttons to their sites.
-- Footer link a FAQ
+- Footer with link to FAQ
-- Formulario de búsqueda con 4 filtros y botón de submit, que trae los resultados filtrados de la API
-- Link en los resultados mostrados del filtro que redirige a la página con información del artista
-- Formulario de log-in con campos de user y password, que autentifica para poder ver la página de la app.
+- Form with 4 filters and submit button, which brings the required info filtered from the API.
+- Filtered results with link to the site of the artist.
+- Log-in form with user and password fields, where the user needs to enter in order to see do the research.
-- Formulario de registro con campo de usuario y validación de mail y contraseña
+- Register form with user and passoword Formulario de registro con campo de usuario y validación de mail y contraseña

 ## **Backlog**